randylubin/story-synth-docs/src/guide/README.md

 ## Licensing

+Anyone designing or sharing games through Story Synth retains all rights to their works.

-Story Synth is open source and published under the extremely permissive [MIT license](https://github.com/randylubin/Story-Synth/blob/master/LICENSE), meaning you can do almost whatever you want with it.
+The Story Synth codebase is open source and published under the extremely permissive [MIT license](https://github.com/randylubin/Story-Synth/blob/master/LICENSE), meaning you can do almost whatever you want with it.

 There’s no need to cite Story Synth in your game or on your webpage, though credit is always welcome!